Steve-Tech/YAFI/README.md

 You can either update your kernel to have a working `cros_ec_dev` driver, or run YAFI as root.

 It can also occur if you do not have a CrOS EC, like on non Framework laptops.

+## Disclaimer

+YAFI is not affiliated with Framework Computer Inc. in any way.

+YAFI is licensed under the [GPL-2.0-or-later license](COPYING), and comes with no warranty or guarantee of any kind.
+Use at your own risk.